 This is a problem that lots of fast food chains are confronting now that the health care law requires them to post calorie counts on their menus.
-At establishments where menu items are highly customizable, places like Chipotle or Dominos, coming up with accurate calorie counts is a vexingly difficult tax.
+At establishments where menu items are highly customizable, places like Chipotle or Dominos, coming up with accurate calorie counts is a vexingly difficult task.

 Chipotle has settled on providing consumers with a calorie range that is, well, quite large.
-And when consumers see that range, a new study in the Journal of Public Health Nutrition finds, they underestimate the calories in their own burrito by 21 percent.
+And when consumers see that range, a recent study in the Journal of Public Health Nutrition finds, they underestimate the calories in their own burrito by 21 percent.

 This is better than when eaters don't have any calorie information at all.
 In that scenario, researchers found that eaters underestimated the calories in their burrito by a full third.